-Led by the trainers of CEJI – A Jewish Contribution to an Inclusive Europe, the ‘Overcoming Antisemitism TTT’ will train two new cohorts of educators, one in English and one in French.
-These new trainers throughout Europe will be equipped to collectively reach 1,000 people during the NOA project and remain an anti-bias resource for the long-term.
-The training and manual is based upon the two-times award winning project Belieforama, focusing on educational approaches to change biased attitudes and discriminatory behaviors in order to create inclusive and equitable environments.
+CEJI led the “Overcoming Antisemitism TTT” trainings, which trained two new cohorts of educators, one in English and one in French.
+These new trainers were equipped to collectively reach 1,000 people during the NOA project and remain an anti-bias resource for the long-term.
+The training and manual was based upon the two-times award winning project Belieforama, focusing on educational approaches to change biased attitudes and discriminatory behaviors in order to create inclusive and equitable environments.

-Thank you for applying.
-If you have any questions, please do not hesitate to get in touch: firstname.lastname@example.org
+If you would like to know more, do not hesitate to get in touch: email@example.com

 The Overcoming Antisemitism training course was developed within European Commission funded projects, most notably known as Belieforama: A Panoramic Approach to Issues of Religion and Belief, which was the first prize winner of the BMW Group Award for Intercultural Commitment.
 Its predecessor project to develop an innovative training programme to confront discrimination based on religion and belief) was honoured with the Gold Award from the European Commission Lifelong Learning Programme in the category of adult education.
 The Belieforama suite of training programmes, which includes Overcoming Antisemitism, is being offered regularly by CEJI in Belgium to social workers, teachers, NGOs and public administrations.
 We would like to share this tremendous resource for similar work in other countries.
 After 15 years of experience with this training programme, the manual is now updated for dissemination through the NOA project and a new cohort of educators.